uwmadisoncals/cals-main-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.3.09 - 2016-04-15 - High priority =
+* Deprecated google maps api 3.14 and 3.15, added 3.23 and 3.24

+= 6.3.08 - 2016-04-14 - Medium Priority =
+* Provides a workaround for users experiencing issues with their maps loading after updating to WordPress 4.5

+= 6.0.07 - 2016-04-13 - Low Priority =
+* Tested on WordPress 4.5
+* You can now use your own Google Maps API key for your maps

 = 6.3.06 - 2016-04-04 - Low priority =
 * Indonesian Translation added - Thank you Neno